Spatiotemporal Robustness of Temporal Logic Tasks using Multi-Objective Reasoning: Monitoring Algorithms for the Robust Semantics

 For general (e.g., non-convex) predicate functions $h^\mu$, this optimization problem is still a bilevel optimization problem since $g_{x,t}^\mu(\Deltax,\Deltat)$ is an optimization problem in itself.
 We therefore have to solve the above problem as a robust optimization problem.
 As $g_{x,t}^\mu(\Deltax,\Deltat)$ is monotonically non-increasing in $(\Deltax,\Deltat)$, we can reduce the complexity and simply enforce $\Deltat=\varepsilon$ instead of the inequality $\Deltat\ge\varepsilon$ and iterate through all $\Deltat\in\overline{\Z}_{\geq0}$.
 Thereby, we are guaranteed to obtain all weakly Pareto optimal points \cite[Theorem 3.2.1]{miettinen1999nonlinear}.
 Since \eqref{eq:MO_prob} has only two objective functions, it is straightforward to recover the Pareto optimal points from these weakly Pareto optimal points (more info below).

-Note that the procedure of iterating through $\Deltat=\varepsilon$ inflates the set of admissible temporal disturbances $\deltat\in[-\Deltat;\Deltat]^n$ in each iteration.
+Note that any solution procedure iterating through $\Deltat=\varepsilon$ inflates the set of admissible temporal disturbances $\deltat\in[-\Deltat;\Deltat]^n$ in each iteration.
 Indeed, in each iteration we have to solve the following robust optimization problem

 for each $\deltat\in[-\Deltat;\Deltat]^n$ and then take the minimum over all these $\mathrm{SR}(\deltat)$.
 We summarize our implementation in Algorithm~\ref{alg:compute_STR_pred}, which returns the corresponding robust semantics $\rho^\mu(x,t)$ via its functional envelope $\Deltax(\Deltat)$.